Rectum: Examination

 For the diagnosis of certain ailments, a rectal exam may be done.
 These include faecal impaction, prostatic cancer and benign prostatic hypertrophy in men, faecal incontinence, and internal haemorrhoids.
 Forms of medical imaging used to examine the rectum include CT scans and MRI scans.
 An ultrasound probe may be inserted into the rectum to view nearby structures such as the prostate.

 Colonoscopy and sigmoidoscopy are forms of endoscopy that use a guided camera to directly view the rectum.
 The instruments may have the ability to take biopsies if needed, for diagnosis of diseases such as cancer.
 A proctoscope is another instrument that is used to visualise the rectum.

 Body temperature can also be taken in the rectum.
 Rectal temperature can be taken by inserting a medical thermometer not more than 25 mm into the rectum via the anus.
 A mercury thermometer should be inserted for 3 to 5 minutes; a digital thermometer should remain inserted until it beeps.
-Normal rectal temperature generally ranges from 36 to 38 C and is about 0.5 °C above oral (mouth) temperature and about 1 °C above axilla (armpit) temperature.
+Normal rectal temperature generally ranges from 36 to 38 C and is about 0.5 °C (0.9 °F) above oral (mouth) temperature and about 1 °C (1.8 °F) above axilla (armpit) temperature.
 Availability of less invasive temperature-taking methods including tympanic (ear) and forehead thermometers has facilitated reduced use of this method.